 The study went on to note that most modern buildings experienced very little damage.
-However, it pointed out that poorly-installed details still present a risk.
-If a detail doesn’t match the AS/NZS1170.2 standard, it doesn’t matter how modern the building it’s attached to is.
+However, it pointed out that poorly installed details still present a risk.
+If a detail does not match the AS/NZS1170.2 standard, it does not matter how modern the building it’s attached to is.

-Having said that, the 2011 standards do appear to have protected modern buildings.
-But there’s something these regulations don’t account for – water.
+Having said that, the 2011 wind loading standards do appear to have protected modern buildings.
+But there is something these regulations do not account for – water

 The Water Ingress Problem